jobrachem/skewsamp/README.md

 nonparametric Wilxocon-Mann-Whitney test in the location shift paradigm as described by Chakraborti, Hong, & van de Wiel (2006).

+The GLM approach is purely analytical, while the NECDF approach relies on pilot samples.
+These pilot samples are used to estimate *p* = *P*(*X*\<*Y*), where *X* and *Y* are independent random variables, representing the control- and experimental group.
+With the estimate of *p*, sample size estimation proceeds analytically as detailed by Noether (1987).

 ## Installation

 Skewsamp is available directly from CRAN: